|

 First, let's talk about "formatting."
 This is just the basic way the email is set up.
 For instance, in writing a regular letter that you'd mail via "snail mail" (which refers to the postal service because it's so much slower than email!), there are some basic formatting styles you'd use.
 You probably learned those in Typing 101.
 Likewise there are a few formats that are universally accepted and understood ways of writing and responding to emails.
 I'll share two of those with you here.

-I also add a row of about 10 periods right after those last two arrows only because it's easier to spot where I start talking.
+I also add a row of several periods right after those last two arrows only because it's easier to spot where I start talking.
 So here's what it would look like:

-You don't have to use this format, it's just very very handy for the reader, so they
+nature.
+You certainly don't have to use this format, it's just very very handy for the reader, so they

 A